uncefact/spec-untp/website/docs/governance/index.md

 * All meetings are recorded, transcribed, summarised, and published to the [UNTP meetings](steeringGroup.md) page.
 * A google group mailing list is also maintained and can be used by any observer or contributing member.
 All group emails are archived and searchable.

-For participants less familiar with GitHub tools and processes, there is a [guidance page](usingGitHub.md) on how to write content and how to request changes via the pull request workflow.
+For participants less familiar with GitHub tools and processes, there is a "using GitHub" guidnace page in this section that describes how to write content and how to request changes via the pull request workflow.

 ## UNTP Working Groups Structure